 Dhaka receives approximately 300,000 to 400,000 migrants each year from different regions of Bangladesh due to various impacts of climate change.
 Most of these migrants lack education and skills suited to city life, and they are generally unfamiliar with their rights and entitlements.
 Many migrant women work as domestic workers – the most unprotected and vulnerable working class in Bangladesh.

 The CityWorks activity aims to provide skills training, employment matching through social enterprise, social safety, and financial services to unregistered domestic migrant workers in Bangladesh.

-It takes a four-pillar approach to ensuring rights and opportunities for domestic migrant workers: mobilising migrant domestic workers in a formal platform; economic empowerment; citizen dialogue; and changing public mindsets through campaigning.
-The approach combines the work of setting up a social development company while promoting larger, structural changes by engaging active citizens to negotiate for more accoun governments.
+It took a four-pillar approach to ensuring rights and opportunities for domestic migrant workers: mobilising migrant domestic workers in a formal platform; economic empowerment; citizen dialogue; and changing public mindsets through campaigning.
+The approach combines the work of setting up a social development company while promoting larger, structural changes by engaging active citizens to negotiate for more accountable governments.